-- 24.1 Utility service development should support an orderly, logical, and sequential pattern of development. - 24.2 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 24.3 Utility rights-of-way and easements shall be provided to accommodate County shallow utilities at the subdivision or development permit stage as deemed necessary by the utility provider. - 24.4 Costs associated with utility service improvements are the developer's responsibility. - 24.5 Connection to Regional Utilities for water and waste water is the preferred method of potable water and waste water service delivery. - 24.6 Limited servicing solutions that rely on water cisterns and sewage holding tanks may be permitted for commercial/industrial sites on an interim basis until such time as piped servicing is available.
+- 22.1 Utility service development should support an orderly, logical, and sequential pattern of development. - 22.2 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 22.3 Utility rights-of-way and easements shall be provided to accommodate shallow utilities at the subdivision or Development Permit stage as deemed necessary by the utility provider.

+- 22.4 Costs associated with utility service improvements shall be the developer's responsibility. - 22.5 Connection to decentralized utilities for water and waste water is the preferred method of potable water and waste water service delivery. - 22.6 Limited servicing solutions that rely on water cisterns and sewage holding tanks may be permitted for commercial/industrial sites on an interim basis until such time as piped servicing is available.